tazama-lf/docs/Guides/demo-ui-guide.md

 ## Demo deployment instructions

-The demo UI can be deployed as an optional addon for a public deployment in which case it will include Rule-901 and Typology-999 - link to full-stack-docker readme
+The demo UI can be deployed as an optional addon for a public deployment in which case it will include Rule-901 and Typology-999.
+Follow the guide in the [Full-Stack-Docker-Tazama repository](https://github.com/tazama-lf/Full-Stack-Docker-Tazama)

-OR

-The default full service deployment configuration is not currently compatible with the demo UI and the following additional steps are required to run the Tazama demo UI
+The demo UI can also be deployed with the full service deployment, but the configuration is not currently compatible with the demo UI and the following additional steps are required to run the Tazama demo UI.

 ## Demo UI installation steps for a full service deployment

-#### 1. Clone the Full-Stack-Docker-Tazama Repository to Your Local Machine
+#### 1. Clone the Full-Stack-Docker-Tazama Repository to Your Local Machine <!-- omit in toc -->

 In a Windows Command Prompt, navigate to the folder where you want to store a copy of the source code.
 For example, the source code root folder path I have been using to compile this guide is C:\Tazama\GitHub.
 Once in your source code root folder, clone (copy) the repository with the following command: